WASP-SYSTEMS/wespenstock/README.md

 This CRS consists of three agents:

-- `AnalyzerAgent`: Analyzes one commit or function and outputs a description of the vulnerability if it founds one.
+- `AnalyzerAgent`: Analyzes one commit or function and outputs a description of the vulnerability if it finds one.
 - `PovBuilderAgent`: Constructs a _verified_ reproducer based on the description from the analyzer.
 - `PatcherAgent`: Produces a patch.